Hakomi Mindful Somatic Psychotherapy

 The method has mindfulness at its core, and all Hakomi tools and techniques are used with mindful awareness.

-An effective method of self study, Hakomi Mindful Somatic Psychotherapy is designed to harness and use present-moment awareness, in order for us to bring a closer focus to ourselves and what it is that we are experiencing.
+An effective method of self study, Hakomi Mindful Somatic Psychotherapy is designed to harness and use present-moment awareness, in order for us to bring a closer focus to ourselves and what it is that we are experiencing right now.

 The principles in Hakomi Mindful Somatic Psychotherapy are not unique to Hakomi, they are in fact many thousands of years old, but the Hakomi method embraces them to provide a loving and compassionate framework from which the therapeutic work unfolds.